rachelmflowers/insight/wp-content/plugins/media-library-assistant/readme.txt

 Some of the MLA features such as where-used reporting and ALT Text sorting/searching require a lot of database processing.
 If this is an issue for you, go to the Settings page and adjust the **"Where-used database access tuning"** settings.
 For any where-used category you can enable or disable processing.
 For the "Gallery in" and "MLA Gallery in" you can also choose to update the results on every page load or to cache the results for fifteen minutes between updates.
 The cache is also flushed automatically when posts, pages or attachments are inserted or updated.

+= Do custom templates and option settings survive version upgrades? =

+Rest assured, custom templates and all of your option settings persist unchanged whenever you update to a new MLA version.

+You can also back a backup of your templates and settings from the Settings/Media Library Assistant General tab.
+Scroll to the bottom of the page and click “Export ALL Settings” to create a backup file.
+You can create as many files as you like; they are date and time stamped so you can restore the one you want later.

+In addition, you can deactivate and even delete the plugin without losing the settings.
+They will be there when you reinstall and activate in the future.

+You can permanently delete the settings and (optionally) the backup files if you are removing MLA for good.
+The “Uninstall (Delete)” Plugin Settings section of the General tab enables these options.

 = Are other language versions available? =

-Not yet, but all of the internationalization work in the plugin source code has been completed and there is a Portable Object Template (.POT) available in the "/languages" directory.
+Not many, but all of the internationalization work in the plugin source code has been completed and there is a Portable Object Template (.POT) available in the "/languages" directory.
 I don't have working knowledge of anything but English, but if you'd like to volunteer to produce a translation, I would be delighted to work with you to make it happen.
 Have a look at the "MLA Internationalization Guide.pdf" file in the languages directory and get in touch.

 = What's in the "phpDocs" directory and do I need it? =

 All of the MLA source code has been annotated with "DocBlocks", a special type of comment used by phpDocumentor to generate API documentation.
-If you'd like a deeper understanding of the code, click on "index.html" in the phpDocs directory and have a look.
+If you'd like a deeper understanding of the code, navigate to the [MLA phpDocs web page](http://fairtradejudaica.org/wp-content/uploads/phpDocs/index.html "Read the API documentation") and have a look.
 Note that these pages require JavaScript for much of their functionality.

 == Screenshots ==